Adaptive Linearly Constrained Minimum Variance Framework for Volumetric Active Noise Control: Introduction

-A key advantage of the proposed algorithm is its operation entirely in the time domain, which is beneficial in latency-sensitive applications where frequency-domain methods may introduce delay.
-The approach utilizes the Frost Generalized Sidelobe Canceller (GSC) structure \cite{Frost1972, GriffithsJim1982} to implement the adaptive LCMV filter.
-The GSC architecture decomposes the constrained optimization into two paths: a fixed path that enforces the constraints and an adaptive path that operates on components orthogonal to the constraint space.
-This structure enables the use of standard unconstrained LMS-type updates in the adaptive path, simplifying computation while implicitly satisfying the LCMV constraints.

-By combining the LCMV optimization objective with the low-latency, time-domain GSC structure, the proposed algorithm provides effective volumetric noise control with explicitly enforced linear constraints.
+A key advantage of the proposed algorithm is its operation entirely in the time domain \cite{brunnstrom2025time}, which is beneficial in latency-sensitive applications where frequency-domain methods may introduce delay.
+By combining the LCMV optimization objective with the low-latency, time-domain generalized sidelobe canceler structure, the proposed algorithm provides effective volumetric noise control with explicitly enforced linear constraints.
 Furthermore, the method naturally extends to kernel-interpolated fields.
 This provides a flexible design trade-off: Certain spatial locations—such as those near a listener’s ears—can be strictly constrained to achieve reliable noise attenuation, while the rest of the volume can be optimized under a minimum variance objective.
+In contrast to prior works—such as the dual zone formulation \cite{app10010004}, the directional ANC \cite{10289757, 8917683} with minimax \cite{app9194065}, and spatially selective systems to preserve certain signals \cite{su2024spatial, xiao2023spatially, xiao2025soft, xiao2025spatially, xiao2024effect}, a fundamentally different problem, we pose the problem for controlled filter design in a volume which may be coupled with directional or spatially selective constraints and extends to an arbitrary number of zones.

 This hybrid approach ensures strong performance at critical points without sacrificing global noise reduction.
 Simulation and experimental results demonstrate the effectiveness of the proposed adaptive LCMV-ANC approach.